 Dewalt DCD791D2 20V MAX XR Li-Ion Brushless Compact Drill Driver Kit

 If you want a smaller and more affordable drill driver, try the one that comes with the DCD791D2 kit.
 If you need one for lighter applications, this little tool will be able to handle it.
-This will only cost you less than $180.

 The drill driver has two-speed settings.
 You can use the higher 0-2,000 RPM for faster application speeds, and the slower 0-550 can even be used to drill smaller screws.
 This also features a ½” metal ratcheting chuck.